The Ultimate List of New Zealand Travel Tips

 There is a bit of a misconception that New Zealand isn’t a developed country, but it’s not that bad!
 You can get a lot of goods and services very easily.
 With that in mind, you don’t have to pack a ton of food (or any, for that matter), months’ worth of toiletries, nor your whole wardrobe; you can get all that and more in New Zealand.
 Plus, with New Zealand being a destination where you’re encouraged to explore the country rather than staying in one place, you’ll find that a lighter bag is easier to move between accommodations.
 On a note about clothing, choose versatile outfits, preferably those to explore the outdoors comfortably.
 New Zealand tends to have a casual dress code, so there’s no need to pack a ton of different outfits.

-For more packing advice, head over to New Zealand Packing List: What to Pack for New Zealand.
+For more packing advice, head over to our New Zealand Packing List: What to Pack for New Zealand.

 On the subject of packing, you need to be aware of what not to pack and what to “declare” when arriving in New Zealand.
 This is because New Zealand has strict biosecurity rules in order to protect its ecosystem.
 In short, you will be given a Passenger Arrival Card to fill out during your flight or cruise to New Zealand.
 Tick the boxes if you have, for instance, any food, sports gear, animal products or plant products packed in your luggage.
 If you are unsure, just tick the relevant box anyway.
 You’ll be asked more questions about the answers you give on arrival.
 Be honest, declare anything you’re unsure of.
 Otherwise, if you don’t declare something you should have, you could face a NZ$400 fine.
 Eek!